srajtr/WebAssignment/README.md

 # **RESTful API using Node.js**

-1. A RESTful API which used to switches strings between UPPER Case  and LOWER Case.
+1. A RESTful API which is used to switch strings between UPPER Case and LOWER Case.
  2. A client web application which works with the above API